 Teabags are made from food-grade materials and are generally considered safe.
 However, tea bags made of plastic could leach potentially harmful chemicals as well as nanoplastic and microplastic particles into your drink when steeped in hot water.

-Even though there are only low levels of these chemicals in tea bags, a person drinks 4-5 cups every day, these chemicals may add up and bioaccumulate in your body.
+Even though there are only low levels of these chemicals in tea bags, if a person drinks 4-5 cups every day, these chemicals may add up and bioaccumulate in your body.
 [1]

 So, What Are Tea Bags Made From?